shenfll/python-tutorial/README.md

 # python-tutorial
-A beginners tutorial teaching kids to code a spike prime robot with python.
+A beginners tutorial teaching kids to code a SPIKE Prime robot with Python.